Strivin0311/ads-learning/modeling/localization_and_mapping/localization/README.md

 # Localization
+*Here's some resources about Localization*

+Intros:
-This is an introduction about localization/navigation technology, which is highly advanced and mature, largely due to the widespread use of GPS in nearly all contemporary mobile devices.
+* This is an introduction about localization/navigation technology, which is highly advanced and mature, largely due to the widespread use of GPS in nearly all contemporary mobile devices.

-However, due to the high demand for precision and the complexity of open environments, satellite-based methods alone no longer suffice to ensure the necessary accuracy and safety.
+* However, due to the high demand for precision and the complexity of open environments, satellite-based methods alone no longer suffice to ensure the necessary accuracy and safety.

-As a result, a variety of novel methodologies have emerged, such as GPS/IMU Navigation, Visual Navigation (utilizing LiDAR and Camera), Wireless Communication Assisted Navigation, and Multi-Sensor Fusion Navigation.
+* As a result, a variety of novel methodologies have emerged, such as GPS/IMU Navigation, Visual Navigation (utilizing LiDAR and Camera), Wireless Communication Assisted Navigation, and Multi-Sensor Fusion Navigation.

 ## Table of Contents